Doctor of Philosophy

 The Qualifying Examination is administered by the student’s QE Committee, and should be completed before the end of the student's third academic year, ideally sometime during the student’s second year.
-The student submits an Application for Qualifying Examination to the Graduate Advisor or program chair at least six weeks prior to the oral examination date.
+Before conducting the QE the student must fulfill all coursework requirements for the PhD, although an exception may be granted by the graduate advisor to allow completion of coursework in the same quarter as the QE.
+Prior to the QE, the student submits an Application for Qualifying Examination to the Graduate Advisor or program chair at least six weeks prior to the oral examination date.
 Under no circumstances should a student take the Qualifying Examination before receiving formal notice of Admission to the Qualifying Examination from the Dean of Graduate Studies.
 As part of this form, the QE Committee is recommended by the Graduate Advisor in consultation with the candidate and his/her prospective major professor and submitted to Graduate Studies for approval in accordance with Academic Senate regulations.
 The committee is composed of 5 members, including at least 3 members from the Atmospheric Science Graduate Group, and at least 1 member from outside of the group.
 The student’s major professor may not be the Chair of this committee but may be a member of the committee.

 B. Oral Qualifying Examination